The Ultimate Guide to Credit Cards

 It takes time, patience, and discipline to build credit.

 New credit accounts for 10% of your total FICO score.
-This is where inquiries come into play.
+This is where inquiries matter.

 Every time you apply for a credit card or loan, the lender places a hard inquiry on your credit report, which gives them access to your file with whichever credit bureau it requested access to.
 These inquiries show up on your report to let lenders know how often you’re applying for new credit — and they stay on your credit report for two years.

-Banks typically allow two or three inquiries on your credit report for each two-year period.
-But, once you go over that number, your credit score could take a hit, and your chances of approval may drop.
+Banks usually permit two or three inquiries on your credit report over a two-year span.
+However, exceeding that number could lower your credit score and reduce your chances of approval.

 Limiting your number of new applications will help your credit score improve over time.